 My father was a man steeped in religion.
 He would have to loved to be called up to the sacred place where the Torahs (hand-written scrolls of the first five books of the bible, regarded as very holy) were kept.
 But he never was.
 Why?
 Because he couldn't afford to make as big a donation as those who were called up.
-He realised that everybody is not regarded as equally pious in the eyes of religious and that the wealthy are elevated simply because they can contribute more money.
+He realised that everybody is not regarded as equally pious in the eyes of his religious congregation and that the wealthy are elevated simply because they can contribute more money.

-My father died at the age of eighty-two, a very disillusioned man.
+My father died a very disillusioned man.

 Hypocrisy is found in other forms too: A person of Faith may well be the same person who purposely misguides, mistreats, tell lies, steals, or voices racism.
 And so might an atheist or an agnostic purposely misguide, mistreat, tell lies, steal or be a racist.